unsol/design/spec.md

 #### `EEI.log : List List`

-Logging places a user-specified byte strings (`BS1` and `BS2`) on the blockchain Log for external inspection.
+Logging places a user-specified lists of integers (`BS1` and `BS2`) on the blockchain Log for external inspection.

-First we define a log-item, which is an account id and two byte lists (from the wordstack and the local memory).
+First we define a log-item, which is an account id and two integer lists (in EVM, these come from the wordstack and the local memory).

 ```k
     syntax LogItem ::= "{" Int "|" List "|" List "}"